google/fonts/cc-by-sa/knowledge/modules/choosing_type/lessons/pairing_typefaces_based_on_their_construction_using_the_font_matrix/content.md

 </figure>
 <figcaption>A three-layer approach for describing typefaces based upon the work of Indra Kupferschmid.</figcaption>

-Let’s take a look at each individual layer to understand what it means, and how it can help us choose and pair typefaces.
+Let’s take a look at each individual layer to understand what it means and how it can help us choose and pair typefaces.

 ## Layer 1: Skeleton (form model)

-This is the most crucial part, referring to the structure underneath a typeface.
+This is the most crucial part: referring to the structure underneath a typeface.
 There are three basic form models:

 * Dynamic
 * Rational